 - Extra Bold Profile (if applicable)

 Cleanse your palate with some water in between, and don’t be afraid to go back and forth between the coffees once you’ve tried them all at a particular temperature.
 With the coffees right next to each other, you’ll notice many differences between the various coffee profiles.
 Think not only about which ones you prefer, but try to identify why you like the profiles you do.

 As you taste each coffee, log into your account and record what you note about the coffee.
-In addition to letting us know which you loved and didn’t love, there’s a place to rate coffees on a 100-point scale, record tasting notes, record other notes, rate the body and rate the acidity.
-As you taste and record more and more coffees, we’ll keep track of your tasting history — which you can review at any time.
+In addition to letting us know which you loved and didn't love, there's a place to rate coffees on a 100-point scale, record tasting notes, record other notes, rate the body and rate the acidity.
+As you taste and record more and more coffees, we'll keep track of your tasting history.

 THE PROFESSIONAL-QUALITY CUPPING: FOR CONNOISSEURS WHO WANT THE FULL EXPERIENCE

 The Specialty Coffee Association of America has specific cupping standards you can review.
-With some minor adaptations, here’s how to cup the coffees in our tasting kit at home:
+With some minor adaptations, here’s how to cup the coffees in our coffee explorer kit at home: